-There are of course less benefits working through a limited company when operating inside of IR35, for example you can’t take dividend payments from your company.
-Though this is only fair as there are fewer burdens then if you were to be working outside of IR35, such as some contractors working inside IR35 still receive holiday pay, sick pay and attend staff training days.
+There are of course fewer benefits from working through a limited company when operating inside IR35, for example you can’t take dividend payments from your company.
+However, this is only fair as there are fewer burdens than if you were to be working outside IR35, such as some contractors working inside IR35 still receive holiday pay, sick pay and attend staff training days.

-Some of the benefits of working inside of IR35 over using an umbrella company include:
+Some of the benefits of working inside IR35 over using an umbrella company include:

 - Nixon Williams charges £95 plus VAT per month and takes care of all your personal and business taxation needs.
-Which is much less than may umbrella companies who can easily charge over £100 plus VAT a month, especially if your umbrella solution charges you a percentage based on your contract rate.
+This is much less than many umbrella companies who can easily charge over £100 plus VAT a month, especially if your umbrella solution charges you a percentage based on your contract rate.

-- In addition to the 5% allowance for administration costs you could also claim for costs such as travel, pension contributions, direct training, umbrella/accountancy fees.
+- In addition to the 5% allowance for administration costs you could also claim for costs such as travel, pension contributions, direct training and umbrella/accountancy fees.
 However you can also claim for these through an umbrella company.

-- Once your limited company is setup you can use the company for your next contract too, which could be outside of IR35.
+- Once your limited company is set up you can use the company for your next contract too, which could be outside IR35.

 Calculating your take home pay inside IR35

-If you have any allowable expenses such as travel, pension contributions, direct training and umbrella/accountancy fees, these would be deducted before turnover is calculated.
+If you have any allowable expenses such as travel, pension contributions, direct training and accountancy fees, these would be deducted before turnover is calculated.

-If you’re left with a deemed payment figure higher than zero, you will need to pay further tax on this amount to HMRC.
-Don’t worry a good accountant should be able to help you work out these figures and ensure you’re working as tax efficiently as possible.
+If you are left with a deemed payment figure higher than zero, you will need to pay further tax on this amount to HMRC.
+Don’t worry, a good accountant should be able to help you work out these figures and ensure you’re working as tax efficiently as possible.

-It’s always difficult for an accountant to give you an exact take home pay figure of, as there are so many factors to consider, that vary contractor to contractor such as:
+It’s always difficult for an accountant to give you an exact take home pay figure, as there are so many factors to consider that vary from contractor to contractor, such as:

-- If you’re registered for the Flat Rate VAT Scheme.
+- If you are registered for the Flat Rate VAT Scheme.

-- If you expenses the whole 5% tax relief for operating costs, if you choose not to, you’ll be liable for a small amount of corporation tax on the difference.
+- If you expense the whole 5% tax relief for operating costs.
+(If you choose not to, you will be liable for a small amount of corporation tax on the difference.)

 - If you have a pension and how much you pay into it